Planning St. Aidan’s Future:

 Frequently Asked Questions

-• That has never been our assumption, nor has it become a goal during this process to date.
+That has never been our assumption, nor has it become a goal during this process to date.
 We are aware, however, that we have a chapel that can accommodate our current average Sunday attendance, and that our main sanctuary seats about five times our Sunday average.
 Our current facilities are aging and are not energy-efficient; maintenance alone costs $130,000 annually, and that doesn’t include the future expenses of replacing aging systems.
 We lack infrastructure, such as air conditioning and adequate audio/visual equipment to sustain robust gatherings for church and community in the future.
+But again, applying for a Landmarks Board Review does not imply we’ll do anything specifically with any part of our building.
+We’re just learning whether the City will allow us to alter or replace part (or all) of our building if that seems the best path to meet our long-term goals.

-• On the contrary: For the last several fiscal years — even during the worst of the pandemic — we have grown our budget and finished each year in the black.
+On the contrary: For the last several fiscal years — even during the worst of the pandemic — we have grown our budget and finished each year in the black.
 At the same time, we have watched other churches, Episcopal and other denominations, close their doors due to lack of financial support.
 We are aware of a long-term trend (even at St. Aidan’s) of declining “plate and pledge” — contributions from our members, which comprise the parish’s largest category of budget support.
 Plate and pledge now account for less than half of our annual revenue, and may well continue to decline.
+In 2024, 82 percent of our congregational giving came from members aged 60 or older.

 Do you have other questions?
 Ask Paul Voakes, and we'll add it here.